 What is reconsideration?

-Reconsideration is used when you identify a mistake of law or fact made by the ALJ that could change the result of your decision.
+Reconsideration is used when you identify a mistake of law or fact made in the determination that could change the result of your decision.
 This process is available for mainstream cases only.

 When does a petition for reconsideration have to be made?